evanvliet/vw/INDEX.md

 * `findext`  find by extension.
 * `fm`  fm with history.
 A file management tool for maintaining comments about files.
 Lists files with stored comments.
+Options:
+  + `-a` update comments for all files
-Update file comments with the `-a` or `-s` option.
-When prompting for comments, fm recognizes one letter responses as commands to inspect the file, or delete it, or go back to the previous one.
+  + `-s` update comments for some files, those without comments When prompting for comments, *fm* recognizes one letter responses as commands to inspect the file, or delete it, or go back to the previous one.
 The one letter `h` response gives usage.
-With neither `-a` nor `-s`, fm lists existing comments and names of uncommented files.
 A trailing list of file names restricts update or report to just those files.
-If no trailing arguments, it handles all files.
-Pass HISTFILE and COLUMNS so `fm` can pick up history data and format data for the current screen size.
+Note passing of HISTFILE and COLUMNS so *fm* can pick up history data and format data for the current screen size.
 * `h`  history.
 * `llt`  ls latest.